12 Nursing Student Skills for Resume Writing: How to Make Your First Nursing Resume Stand Out

 Each blog post is dated and contains accurate information as of that date.
 Certain information may have changed since the blog post publication date.
 If you would like to confirm the current accuracy of blog information, please visit our ABSN overview page or contact admissions at (866) 892-3819.

-Arguably, the most exciting part of nursing school is nearing graduation and compiling your first student nurse resume.
-At last, you can put what you’ve been taught into practice as a licensed registered nurse.
+One of the most exciting parts of nursing school is graduation and compiling your first student nurse resume.
+At last, you can put what you’ve been taught into practice as a licensed registered nurse after passing the NCLEX-RN.

-Making a good first impression is vital, but what’s the best way to do that with your nursing resume?
-The key is highlighting the skills employers seek in their new nurses.
+Making a good first impression is vital, and the key is highlighting the skills employers seek in new nurses.
 Here, we’ll look at the top nursing student skills for resume writing and some important resume do’s and don’ts.

 At Northeastern University, we are committed to supporting our Accelerated Bachelor of Science in Nursing (ABSN) students so they can excel in their nursing careers.
-After earning your BSN, you’ll have the core knowledge and skills to make an outstanding first impression when you head into the workforce after graduation.
+After earning your BSN, you’ll have the core knowledge and skills to make an outstanding first impression when you head into the workforce.

 Why You Should List Hard and Soft Skills for a Nursing Student Resume